ClubNix/Votix/README.md

 - **CSV voter import** — bulk-import voters from a spreadsheet, including building assignment
 - **Building management** — define buildings with a custom Bootstrap icon and colour; homepage participation stats are split per building; voters not assigned to any building appear in a separate card
 - **Google Workspace integration** — connect a Google Workspace account to enable email auto-complete when registering voters individually
+- **Palmarès** — public page showing the history of past elections, loaded from a remote YAML file (GitHub or other); can be enabled/disabled and configured from the admin panel
 - **Role-based access** — `admin` and `technician` roles with separate permission levels
 - **Deliberation UI** — upload the encrypted private key at deliberation time to decrypt and tally votes in the browser
 - **CLI tools** — batch email sending, voter import, user creation, and reset from the command line